kryptogo/jobs/README.md

 **Essential Requirements**:

-- 2+ years of working experience as a researching role in venture capital industry
+- 2+ years of working experience as a researching role in venture capital or investment banking industry
 - Excellent skills in research and analysis
 - Strong insight in blockchain and cryptocurrencies
 - Strong communication skills in Mandarin and English